 Can I Undergo IVF If I’m Single Or Over 45 Years Old?

 Unfortunately, IVF is only available to married couples in Singapore.

-The good news is, the age ceiling for women will be lifted from 1 January 2020 – so even if you’re over 45 years old, you’ll soon be able to undergo the treatment.
+The good news is, the age ceiling for women has been lifted since 1 January 2020 – so even if you’re over 45 years old, you are able to undergo the treatment.

 Can I Use A Surrogate To Carry My Child?

 What is possible, however, is engaging surrogacy services overseas.

 Of course, complications could then arise surrounding the child’s citizenship, among other factors.

 Note: we are NOT encouraging you to do anything illegal here.
 So please exercise judgement!